Splitting criteria for vector bundles on higher dimensional varieties: Horrocks Schemes

 \begin{rem} Notice that for a smooth projective variety to be a splitting scheme, its dimension must be at least two.
-For a curve we would have by Serre duality that $H^1(C,L^{-1}) \cong H^0(C,L \otimes \omega_C) \neq 0$ for a sufficiently ample line bundle $L$ on $C$. \end{rem}
+For a curve we would have by Serre duality that $H^1(C,L^{-1}) \cong H^0(C,L \otimes \omega_C) \neq 0$ for a sufficiently ample line bundle $L$ on $C$.
+Similarly a smooth projective variety must be of dimension at least three in order to be a Horrocks scheme, and for threefolds these notions are equivalent. \end{rem}

+The following are examples of Horrocks schemes.
+It is clear how to adjust the constructions to obtain splitting schemes.